Back to blog

 Paraphrasing instead of quoting.
 The point of VoC research is the language.
 When you paraphrase a customer quote into clean marketing language, you've already filtered out the authenticity.
 Keep the raw quote.
 Use it.

 Treating it as a one-time project.
 Buyer language evolves.
 Your market moves.
-The language that resonated in Q1 2024 may be flattened by Q4 2025.
+The language that resonated last year may be flat this year.
 VoC is a practice, not a project.
 Build it into your quarterly rhythm.

 Not closing the loop with sales.
-The output of VoC research should feed directly into your sales enablement program.
 The objections you hear in loss interviews become battle card content.
-The trigger language you capture in JTBD interviews becomes discovery questions.
+The trigger language you capture becomes discovery questions.
 VoC without sales activation is research in a drawer.

 The Bigger Picture

-There's a reason that the best product marketers in B2B SaaS treat customer research as a core PMM skill — not a nice-to-have.
+The best product marketers in B2B SaaS treat customer research as a core skill.
+Not a nice-to-have.

 Buyers can tell the difference.
 They may not be able to articulate why one company's copy resonates and another's doesn't.
 But they feel it.
 "These people get it" is the feeling that drives trust, and trust is what drives the deal.